 This is a neat little chip, that takes care of all the intricacies of actually speaking the PD protocol to whatever source is on the other end of the USB cable.
 With the option to have its configuration burned into OTP flash, this makes it a true plug-and-play option for USB-C PD.

 Speaking of control loop, we need a hefty FET to handle switching that hefty current flow, and a DMP3017 provides +300W of capability, meaning that you'll (hopefully!) never come anywhere close to saturating it.

 The trained eye may notice the programming header, just next to the Otter-Iron insignia.
 Rest assured, you only need to bust out the programmer once!
 A hardware selectable "DFU Mode" means that firmware updates can be sent down the wire of the USB port, simplifying future development efforts.

 This all seems a lot of work, and sometimes, the challenge itself is enough to justify the project.
-As much as I agree with the sentiment, I think Henrik's reasoning below is enough to convince anyone that this was a sane endeavour!
+As much as I agree with the sentiment, I think Hemsing's reasoning below is enough to convince anyone that this was a sane endeavor!

 You can catch the thread from Hemsing on Twitter here, and if this project sparks your interest, you should probably d̶i̶s̶c̶o̶n̶n̶e̶c̶t̶ ̶t̶h̶e̶ ̶p̶o̶w̶e̶r̶ ̶b̶e̶f̶o̶r̶e̶ ̶w̶o̶r̶k̶i̶n̶g̶ ̶o̶n̶ ̶i̶t̶ give Hemsing a follow on there.